AStcherbinine/omegapy/docs/doc_omega_data.md

     data_path : str, optional (default _omega_py_path)
         The path of the directory containing the data (.QUB) and navigation (.NAV) files.
+    corrV : bool, optional (default True)
+        If True, compute the correction on the visible channel (Vis). corrL : bool, optional (default True)
+        If True, compute the correction on the long-IR channel (L).

     Attributes
     ==========